hoxirious/Board-Game-Exchange/README.md

 mongodb://admin:password@localhost:27017/
 ```

-- Go into bge-db table and check any of the collection for the mockup data.
+- Go into `bge-db` table and check for the mockup data inside any of the collections

 - To bring the containers down, run this:
 ```